Out in the Desert Dunes, Where the Imagination Runs Free

 The stunning sight of towering and majestic desert dunes is immensely arresting; an otherworldly vista not soon forgotten.
 Everyone should experience it at least once in their lives.
 We at Desert Majesty have created an amazing range of Morocco desert trips to take you right out into the Sahara and leave you spellbound.

 On our Morocco desert trips, we want you to see and experience it all.
-That’s why we’ll whisk you away to the best ergs (from the Arabic “arq”, meaning a field of dunes), so that you can get the full sense of true majesty that lies in the desert.
+That’s why we’ll whisk you away to the best ergs (from the Arabic “arq”, meaning a field of dunes) so that you can get the full sense of true majesty that lies in the desert.
 We will visit two of the major ergs in Morocco, the Erg Chebbi and Erg Chegaga.
-Just the sight of them as you approach is enough to take your breath away.
+Just the sight of them as your approach is enough to take your breath away.

 When you travel with Desert Majesty you enjoy the comfort and luxury of 4×4 transportation and sumptuous tented accommodation.
 You’ll experience the local Berber feel of life, and enjoy mouthwatering, delicious meals that are carefully prepared by local Moroccan chefs.